ika104/Designs-application/README.md

-# Sticky-notes-application
+# Designs-application
-This is our sticky notes web / desktop application
+This is our  web / desktop application